 - Inclusion — An outcome to ensure those who are diverse are welcomed and have opportunity.

 - Racial equity — Eliminates racial disparities and improves outcomes for everyone.
 For government, it is the intentional and continual practice of changing policies, practices, systems, and structures by prioritizing measurable change in the lives of people of color.

 For more information about racial equity and DEI, visit: raceforward.org/about/what-is-racial-equity-key-concepts

-The town's diversity, equity, and inclusion core team is led by the town's administrative services director and human resources manager.
+The Hillsborough Diversity, Equity and Inclusion Core Team strives to illuminate disparities, build trust, and lead actions to remove barriers and promote diversity, equity and inclusion in the town’s workforce, policies and community.
+It is led by the town's administrative services director and human resources manager.
 The team meets monthly to:

 - Develop goals for improving diversity, equity and inclusion in Hillsborough.

 - Define and implement a racial equity action plan.